KallistiOS/KallistiOS/utils/dc-chain/doc/freebsd/README.md

 toolchains from source codes: **dc-chain**.

 The **dc-chain** system is mainly composed by a `Makefile` doing all the necessary.
 Open that file with a text editor (e.g. `nano`) and locate the `User configuration` section.
 You can tweak some parameters, but usually everything is ready to work out-of-the-box.
 For example, it isn't recommended to change the toolchains program versions.
 The highest versions confirmed to work with the **Sega Dreamcast** are always already set in that `Makefile`.

 To make the toolchains, do the following:

-1. Run `bash`, if not already done, as the scripts needs to be run within `bash`:
+1. Run `bash`, if not already done:

 		bash